orezvani/GSOC-Rogas/README.md

 ## Sumary of contributions in Google Summer of Code
-The work done in the google summer of code is
+The work done in the google summer of code includes:
-### Conducting intensive research on local community detection
+### (1) Conducting intensive research on local community detection
-asdfsd
+In this section, we study several approaches to local community detection problem and chose the top algorithms that outperform others in terms of efficiency, scalability and accuracy of finding communities.
-### Implementation of several state-of-the-art algorithms for local
+### (2) Implementation of several state-of-the-art algorithms for local
-community detection
+In this section, we choose four algorithms presented for local community detectiona nd implement these algorithms in Python for the project.
+In particular, we implement local community search using several definitions including k-core, k-truss, k-edge-connected, &gamma;-quasi k-cliques as presented in several papers.
+### (3) Comparison of performance of different algorithms
+We then provide a through comparison of different algorithms in terms of their performance on real social networks.